Pope meets with US church leaders over clergy sex abuse - AFP

 More cases are coming to light.

-The conclusions of a study commissioned by the Church in Germany were leaked to the press on Wednesday.
+In Germany on Wednesday, the conclusions of a study commissioned by the German Bishops' Conference were leaked to the press.

-They included the finding that priests sexually assaulted more than 3,600 children in Germany over nearly seven decades.
+They included the finding that more than 3,600 children were sexually assaulted by priests in Germany over nearly seven decades.